pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

 //             Added dropdown validation for exercise alternatives in Column A
 //             Enhanced exercise change tracking with visual markers (⚠️ + yellow highlight)
 //             Updated setupWorkoutSheet to use E# prefix for exercise names
+//             DEBUGGING VERSION: Added comprehensive logging to doPost, findDateColumn,
+//             and createNewDateColumn to diagnose column selection issue
 //
 // ===== CONFIGURATION =====
 // Set your current phase here: 'phase1' or 'phase2'